BVService/addons/wab/README.md

 **How to use ?**

 Wab automatically creates the inputs window that will run the WPS in mapfishapp.
-The creation of this inputs is the reading result of the Describe Process.
+The creation of this inputs is the reading result of the identifier in the Describe Process.

 | Name        | Type   | Details               | WPS name input                                                                                                                            |
 |-------------|--------|-----------------------|-------------------------------------------------------------------------------------------------------------------------------------------|